Apollo-Level2-Web-Dev/batch-03-assignment-05/#4 Bike Rental Service Website.md

 - **Bike Detail Page:**
   - Display detailed information about the selected bike (Description, Price, CC, Year, Brand, Availability and you can other information if you want).
 There will be a Book Now button.
 Redirect users to the booking process.

+Note: If not logged in, users need to log in to book a bike

 **7. Rental Management**
 - **Booking Process:**